How to avoid an

 Local radio, particularly Nevis Radio and Speysound.

-Reports are posted daily on strategic noticeboards in the five areas listed,
+Reports are posted daily on strategic noticeboards in the five areas listed, usually in the main car parks.

 The Scottish Avalanche Information Service keeps records of avalanches